 In the beginning at least, it’s not advisable to say ‘no’ to work.
 You’re building a name for yourself and the way to do that is to cast the net wide and get as many glowing references under your belt as possible.
 But having said that, taking on more projects then you can handle or over-promising can be detrimental to your reputation.
 After all, who wants to hire someone who can’t manage their own time and turn in work when they’re expected to?
 It’s all a matter of balance.

-As Director of Technology here at Cogs Agency I work closely with candidates going through the transition as well as placing those who have freelanced for years.
 If you work in the tech and digital sectors and are looking to change up your job situation, let us help you – we know the world of freelance inside out.
 We have a broad spectrum of roles across London, Berlin, Singapore and Hong Kong – and are adept at matching top talent to exciting positions.
 Based in London?
-Give me a call today.
+Contact the team today!

 - Looking for work